profound-labs/recollections-of-ajahn-chah/manuscript/markdown/interview-with-ajahn-vajiro.md

 Buddha, is not to own or control personal money or that which counts as money.

-Comment la communauté des moines de la forêt s’est-elle créée puis a-t-elle évolué en Angleterre?How was the Forest Sangha created in England and how did it develop?
+*Q: Comment la communauté des moines de la forêt s’est-elle créée puis a-t-elle évolué en Angleterre?*

+*Q: How was the Forest Sangha created in England and how did it develop?*

-The Forest Sangha has evolved in the UK through the confidence of and confidence in the disciples of Ajahn Chah, particularly Ajahn Sumedho.
+*A:* The Forest Sangha has evolved in the UK through the confidence of and confidence in the disciples of Ajahn Chah, particularly Ajahn Sumedho.
 He has allowed communities of monastics to grow in the UK.
 The confidence has been that if the monastics are living in accordance with